Prettiest villages and towns in the Cotswolds

 A bridge over the Windrush River in Bourton-on-the-Water

 Ancient trees, honey-dipped buildings and beautifully arching bridges have firmly placed Bourton-on-the-Water as the Venice of the Cotswolds and we have to say, we agree with this title wholeheartedly.
 While away the day alongside the ebbing waters of the River Windrush, explore the many local attractions or settle in for a delicious meal or coffee and cake in one of the village’s many eateries.
+There are also some lovely pub walks nearby, the perfect way to soak in the scenes before settling in for a glass and plate of something local.

 Looking for that perfectly pretty shot for the Gram?
 With five ancient bridges arching over the river throughout the village, there are copious spots for that picture-perfect moment or simply just a picnic with a view.